Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exam-3-review.md

 # Structure

-The exam will take place on May 15th in CIWW 101 from 8:00-09:50 am.
-It will be composed of two parts
+The exam will take place on Monday, May 15th in CIWW 101 from 8:00-09:50 am.
+It will be composed of three parts:

 Multiple choice, True/False and Multiselect questions (~30%)